hindrav/TodoHub/README.md

 # TodoHub

-TodoHub is a productivity app for everyone to create todo's.
+A productivity app for everyone to create todo's.

 It is part of my internship as a frontend specialization student.